Overcoming the Unthinkable: The Duffy Family Finds a Silver Lining

 Knowing my child was safe, I made my way down to the ER because I knew something in my own body just wasn’t right.
 I have a history of pain as a result of my pancreas but this was different.
 As the triage nurse checked me in, I grew confident that this was not just another bout of pancreatitis.
 The physicians and nurses ran numerous tests while I waited with worry not for myself but for my recovering child and for my wife who was alone in another wing of the same hospital.

-Hours later, a doctor came in and informed me that I was in diabetic ketoacidosis (DKA) and that I had Type 1 diabetes.
+Hours later, a doctor came in and informed me that I was in diabetic ketoacidosis (DKA) and that I had type 1 diabetes.

 Maura and I are no strangers to hospital surprises.
 Our oldest son, Tommy (12), has a heart defect called truncus arteriosus and has also had two open-heart surgeries.
 Our youngest son, Joey (9), was born seven weeks early weighing 3.8 lbs.
-He was diagnosed with Myelodysplastic syndrome when he was two years old and had a bone marrow transplant before he turned three.
+He was diagnosed with Myelodysplastic syndrome when he was 2 years old and had a bone marrow transplant before he turned 3.
 Sadie has different a heart defect than her bother; it’s called Tetralogy of Fallot.
 Thankfully, they are all doing amazingly and to look at them, one would never imagine the health obstacles they have faced.
 We have learned to have faith in our doctors and be thankful that there has always been a plan to fix the issues at hand.
 Far too often, we have been witness to families being told there is not a cure for their loved one.
 From the beginning, we made the conscious decision to always look for the silver lining.

 I started watching what I ate and got more serious about going to the gym.
 I binge-listened to the Type One Run podcast and set a personal goal to apply for the Beyond Type Run team and run the 2019 TCS New York City Marathon.
 The application process was nine months away but it was something I was determined to do.
 I was thrilled when I got the email that I had been accepted.